English: % of the target population reporting sellers’ inability to offer them the required essential goods

 Disaggregate the data by location, gender, age group, and other vulnerability criteria.

-1) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the PDM until all distributions are over.
-Starting with the PDM immediately after the first phase / location will help you identify potential weaknesses and address them in the remaining distributions.
+3) If you conduct cash transfers / voucher distributions in several phases (or in several locations), do not wait to conduct the post-distribution monitoring until all distributions are over.
+Starting with the post-distribution monitoring immediately after the first phase / location will help you identify potential weaknesses and address them in the remaining distributions.

 4) It is important that you also assess why the sellers could not ensure the required supply through key informant interviews.